-As of December 31, 2019, we operate 117 vibrator energy source units and approximately 268,000 recording channels.
-The recording channels consist of 93,000 single-channel GSR boxes, 45,500 three-channel GSR boxes, 3,600 four-channel GSR boxes and 8,000 three-channel INOVA Hawk boxes.
+As of December 31, 2020, we operate 116 vibrator energy source units and approximately 275,000 recording channels.
+The recording channels consist of 102,000 single-channel GSR/GSX boxes, 150,000 channels of GSR Multichannel boxes and a 24,000 channel INOVA Hawk System.
 Each crew consists of approximately 40 to 100 technicians with associated vehicles, geophones, a seismic recording system, energy sources, cables, and a variety of other equipment.
-The GSR and INOVA Hawk crews utilize a recorder to manage the data acquisition while the individual system captures and holds the data until they are placed in the Data Transfer Module.
+The GSR/GSX and INOVA Hawk crews utilize a recorder to manage the data acquisition while the individual system captures and holds the data until they are placed in the Data Transfer Module.
 The data is then transferred to various data storage media, which are delivered to a data processing center selected by the client.